System requirements and compatibility

 Certificate revocation list

 You can enable CRL checking at several levels.
-For example, you can configure Citrix Workspace app to check only its local certificate list or to check the local and network certificate lists.
-In addition, you can configure certificate checking to allow users to log on only if all the CRLs are verified.
+For example, it’s possible to configure Citrix Workspace app to check only its local certificate list or to check the local and network certificate lists.
+You can also configure certificate checking to allow users to log on only if all the CRLs are verified.

-If you are making this change on your local computer, exit Citrix Workspace app.
-Ensure all the Citrix Workspace components, including the Connection Center, are closed.
+If you’re configuring certificate checking on your local computer, exit Citrix Workspace app.
+Check if all the Citrix Workspace components, including the Connection Center, are closed.